-The results of laboratory testing indicate that representative sample of the on-site soils possesses a saturated resistivity value of 4,800 ohm-cm, and a value of 7.7.
+The results of laboratory testing indicate that the on-site soils possess a saturated resistivity of 2,200 ohm-cm, and a pH value of 7.5.
 These test results have been evaluated in accordance with guidelines published by the Ductile Iron Pipe Research Association (DIPRA).
 The DIPRA guidelines consist of a point system by which characteristics of the soils are used to quantify the corrosivity characteristics of the site.
-Sulfides, and redox potential are factors that are also used in the evaluation procedure.
-We have evaluated the corrosivity characteristics of the on-site soils using resistivity, pH, and moisture content.
-Based on these factors, and utilizing the DIPRA procedure, the on-site soils are not considered to be corrosive to ductile iron pipe.
-Since SCG does not practice in the area of corrosion engineering, the client may also wish to contact a corrosion engineer to provide a more thorough evaluation.
+Resistivity and pH are two of the five factors that enter into the evaluation procedure.
+Redox potential, relative soil moisture content and sulfides are also included.
+Although sulfide testing was not part of the scope of services for this project, we have evaluated the corrosivity characteristics of the on-site soils using resistivity, pH and moisture content.
+Based on these factors, and utilizing the DIPRA procedure, the on-site soils are considered to be slightly corrosive to ductile iron pipe.
+Therefore, polyethylene encasement or some other appropriate method of protection may be required for iron pipes.